For the Love of Cider: Phenotyping Apples with Modern Techniques and Historic Texts

 “BHL is easy to use and I really like being able to share FREE resources with my students and commercial cider producers,” lauds Peck.
 “Once I’m on the site, I’m there for hours.
 I guess time flies when you’re having fun!”

 Dr. Peck will be sharing more about his work as the featured speaker at the 2018 Cornell Reunion, where he will present on “The Modern Emergence of a Historic Drink”.
 His presentation will be live-streamed on 8 June 2018 starting at 10am ET via the Mann Library Facebook page.
+You can view a recording of the talk on YouTube.

 In conjunction with the Reunion and in collaboration with Peck, Cornell University Library has developed an exhibit on cider-making entitled Apples to Cider: An Old Industry Takes Fresh Root.
 Located in Cornell’s Mann Library lobby, this free exhibit is open to the public and will be on display through October 2018.